ola999/Mancala/README.md

 Mancala game.
-create a project and attach all the files. run. choose a hole and click on it to play in each turn.
+create a project and attach all the files. run. choose a hole and click on it to play your turn.